kalavattam/2023_tutorial_ChIP-seq/tutorial.md

 #+
 #+ - Here, "IP" signifies ChIP-seq "immunoprecipitate" assay or experiment,
 #+   i.e., the ChIP-seq data for the factor of interest
-#+ - "in" denotes the ChIP-seq "input" assay, the... #TODO Write this.
+#+ - "in" denotes the ChIP-seq "input" assay, the... #TODO Write this
 unset file_fastqs && typeset -A file_fastqs=(
     # ["6336_G1_in_S15"]="in_G1_Hho1_6336"
     # ["6336_G1_lP_S27"]="IP_G1_Hho1_6336"